Quick Pork Schnitzel & Indian Coconut Sauce

 We've turbo-charged schnitzel night with some unexpected, yet delightful additions!
 You'll find a featuring of a too-good-to-betrue creamy coconut sauce infused with Mumbai-style spices, some brown rice and a helping of garlic veggies.
 With immaculate combos like these, it's nothing but happy days ahead!

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 (Contains Gluten; May be present Peanuts, Tree Nuts, milk, Soy, Sesame. )

 baby spinach leaves

-Slice the pork schnitzels.
-Divide the basmati rice between bowls and top with the pork schnitzels and greens.
-Pour over the Indian coconut sauce.
+• Slice pork schnitzels. • Divide brown rice between bowls.
+Top with pork schnitzels and garlic greens.
+Pour over Indian coconut sauce.
+Enjoy!